 Click here for easy cutting instructions or use the photo, below, as a guide.

 Slow Cooker Mexican Flank Steak combines veggies and lean protein in one, easy-to-assemble meal that can be customized with a variety of toppings.
 It's family-friendly and worthy of a spot on the weekly rotation!
+Save

 Slow Cooker Mexican Flank Steak combines veggies and lean protein in one, easy-to-assemble meal that can be customized with a variety of toppings.
 It's family-friendly and worthy of a spot on the weekly rotation!
+Save

 The tortilla pictured below is a sprouted corn variety, which has a little more chew than the typical tortilla.
-Feel free to use your favorite corn or flour tortilla — or pile the tender meat and veggies over rice or another grain of choice.
+Feel free to use your favorite corn or flour tortilla – or as mentioned, pile the tender meat and veggies over rice or another grain of choice.

 Mango Pineapple Salsa is optional…but highly recommended!

-Mango Pineapple Salsa
+Mango Pineapple SalsaSave

 Slow Cooker Mexican Flank Steak